-The Squib is a great 19ft two-man national class keelboat designed by Oliver Lee more than 40 years ago and still in production - the latest sail number is over 850.
-It's an easy, and forgiving, boat to sail but it's a black art to sail it really well.
+The Squib is a great 19ft two-man national class keelboat designed by Oliver Lee 50 years ago and still in production!
+The latest sail number is over 900 now, with a new builder for the squib class of Rondar Boats.
+It's an easy, and forgiving boat to sail but it's a black art to sail it really well.....as many can tell you!

 A good competitive club boat can be found quite easily, and reasonably priced too, so it's a great entry into one-design racing both here at HPYC and at open events around the UK.
 The Squib also provides an economic alternative to "big-boat" racing where the logistics can be difficult and the cost high.